 April is Child Abuse Awareness Month.
 Last post, I covered how a given history for an injury may be a signal that an injury was intentionally inflicted.
 Today, I’m going to cover how the injury itself may give off clues for an abusive injury.

-3. The injury in not over a bony prominence: Again, if you have children, think back to their younger days when injuries were common.
+3. The injury is not over a bony prominence.
+Again, if you have children, think back to their younger days when injuries were common.
 When they fell, where did they bruise?
 Head (scalp, forehead, nose, chin), elbows, shins, and knees.
 Most often, kids fall or run into something in a forward motion.
 Bruising to the buttocks in a diapered child is particularly concerning.
 Often, they will fall onto their bottoms, but they also have extra padding.

-4. There are a lot of bruises: This is not definitive but can be a signal for abusive injury, particularly if the pattern is not a normal bruising pattern as in #3.
+4. There are a lot of bruises.
+This is not definitive but can be a signal for abusive injury, particularly if the pattern is not a normal bruising pattern as in #3.

 None of these items is taken in isolation as a single indictment against the caregiver.
-Let’s say you accidentally drop a toy onto your 2 month old’s face while cleaning up.
+Let’s say you accidentally drop a toy onto your two-month-old’s face while cleaning up.
 It causes a bruise and you want it checked by the pediatrician.
 The pediatrician is not going to report you.
 Why?
 You have a plausible story (dropping something onto the baby’s face), it is a low velocity injury (the bruise is probably small and round) and there is only one.

 Medical professionals look at the totality of the child’s case: the history, the social environment, and the injury is considered before a report to child services is made.
 Reports are not made lightly.

 The above offers some beginning guidelines.
 In the comments section, give a specific injury that might be concerning for abuse.